Longtime Fox News Analyst Calls It Quits, Saying He Is ‘Ashamed’ Of The Network

 A longtime strategic analyst for Fox News has quit the network and released a searing email to his colleagues there, saying that he is “ashamed” of his association with them and that the network has become a “propaganda machine” for the Trump administration.
 In his email, Col. Ralph Peters placed particular emphasis on Fox’s primetime lineup for their handling of the Robert Mueller investigation and their attacks on the FBI and intelligence community.

 Buzzfeed was the first to report on Peters’ resignation on Tuesday, publishing his entire email to his former coworkers at Fox.
-In it he says he was previously proud of his time spent at the network but, in recent times, has become “ashamed,” accusing Fox of “assaulting our constitutional order and the rule of law” as well as “fostering corrosive and unjustified paranoia among viewers.”
+In it, he says he was previously proud of his time spent at the network but, in recent times, has become “ashamed,” accusing Fox of “assaulting our constitutional order and the rule of law” as well as “fostering corrosive and unjustified paranoia among viewers.”

 He leveled his most intense criticism at what he feels the network has become since the election of Donald Trump.